Antibody: Light chain types

 In mammals there are two types of immunoglobulin light chain, which are called lambda (λ) and kappa (κ).
 However, there is no known functional difference between them, and both can occur with any of the five major types of heavy chains.
 Each antibody contains two identical light chains: both κ or both λ.
 Proportions of κ and λ types vary by species and can be used to detect abnormal proliferation of B cell clones.
 Other types of light chains, such as the iota (ι) chain, are found in other vertebrates like sharks (Chondrichthyes) and bony fishes (Teleostei).

+Though there is no known functional significance to the different choice of light chain class, the ratio of light chains can be diagnostically useful.
+For example, humans normally have a ratio of 2:1 of κ:λ light chains, and significant deviation from this ratio can indicate the presence of a monoclonal gammopathy (in which there is a proliferation of a plasma cell which may or may not be pre-malignant or malignant).

 In non-mammalian animals

-In most placental mammals, the structure of antibodies is generally the same.
+In most placental mammals, the structure of antibodies is generally similar.

 Jawed fish appear to be the most primitive animals that are able to make antibodies similar to those of mammals, although many features of their adaptive immunity appeared somewhat earlier.

 Cartilaginous fish (such as sharks) produce heavy-chain-only antibodies (i.e., lacking light chains) which moreover feature longer chain pentamers (with five constant units per molecule).
 Camelids (such as camels, llamas, alpacas) are also notable for producing heavy-chain-only antibodies.